Public History Alumni

 Katie Garland (M.A., 2015) | Fund Development Coordinator, Girl Scouts of America

 After a fantastic undergraduate experience in the History Department at Messiah College in Grantham, Pennsylvania and a summer at the Historic Deerfield Summer Fellowship Program in Early American Material Culture, deciding to pursue public history at UMass Amherst was an easy choice.
 I knew that the program would rigorously train me as a historian while also giving me the opportunity to learn more about public history by doing hands on projects with museums across the Pioneer Valley.
+As I worked through the MA program, I began to realize that while I felt good about my history knowledge and public history skills, I did not know a lot about nonprofit management.
+Therefore, I added an extra year onto my program by pursuing a certificate in arts management through the Arts Extension Service.

 Matt Coletti (M.A., 2015) | Research Historian, History Associates